 How to Ship Batteries Overseas by Air Freight

-Stricter regulations from International Air Transport Association (IATA) apply to shipping batteries by air as there are increased risks in the advent of fire.
+Stricter regulations from International Air Transport Association (IATA) apply to ship batteries by air as there are increased risks in the event of a fire.

 We therefore generally advise NOT shipping batteries in unaccompanied luggage by air freight.